ferreiratiago/es8/generators.md

 ### Return

-We can add a `return` statement to our generator, however this will behave differently according to the way generators' data is iterated.
+We can add a `return` statement to our `generator`, however `return` will behave differently according to the way `generators`' data is iterated.

 ```js
 function* generatorWithReturn() {